 BACKGROUND

-The prevalence of cardiovascular diseases especially heart failure continues to rise worldwide.
-In heart failure increasing levels of circulating atrial natriuretic peptide (ANP) and brain natriuretic peptide (BNP) are associated with a worsening of heart failure and a poor prognosis.
+The prevalence of cardiovascular diseases, especially heart failure, continues to rise worldwide.
+In heart failure, increasing levels of circulating atrial natriuretic peptide (ANP) and brain natriuretic peptide (BNP) are associated with a worsening of heart failure and a poor prognosis.

 AIM

-To hypothesise that a high concentration of BNP would inhibit relaxation to ANP.
+To test whether a high concentration of BNP would inhibit relaxation to ANP.

 METHODS

-Pulmonary arteries were dissected from disease free areas of lung resection and PA rings of internal diameter 2.5–3.5 mm and 2 mm long were prepared.
-PA rings were mounted in a multiwire myograph and a basal tension of 1.61gf was applied.
-After equilibration for 60 min rings were pre-constricted with 11.21 µmol/L PGF2α (EC80) and concentration response curves were constructed to vasodilators by cumulative addition to the myograph chambers.
+Pulmonary arteries were dissected from disease-free areas of lung resection, as well as pulmonary artery rings of internal diameter 2.5–3.5 mm and 2 mm long, were prepared.
+Pulmonary artery rings were mounted in a multiwire myograph, and a basal tension of 1.61gf was applied.
+After equilibration for 60 min, rings were pre-constricted with 11.21 µmol/L PGF2α (EC80), and concentration response curves were constructed to vasodilators by cumulative addition to the myograph chambers.

 RESULTS

-Although both ANP and BNP were found to vasodilate the pulmonary vessels, ANP is more potent than BNP. pEC50 of ANP and BNP were 8.96 ± 0.21 and 7.54 ± 0.18 respectively and the maximum efficacy (Emax) for ANP and BNP was -2.03 gf and -0.24 gf respectively.
-After addition of BNP the Emax of ANP reduced from -0.96gf to -0.675gf (p = 0.28).
+Although both ANP and BNP were found to vasodilate the pulmonary vessels, ANP is more potent than BNP. pEC50 of ANP and BNP were 8.96 ± 0.21 and 7.54 ± 0.18, respectively, and the maximum efficacy (Emax) for ANP and BNP was -2.03 gf and -0.24 gf, respectively.
+After addition of BNP, the Emax of ANP reduced from -0.96gf to -0.675gf (p = 0.28).

 CONCLUSION

-BNP could be acting as a partial agonist in small human PAs and inhibits relaxation to ANP.
-Elevated levels of circulating BNP could be responsible for worsening of decompensated heart failure.
+BNP could be acting as a partial agonist in small human pulmonary arteries, and inhibits relaxation to ANP.
+Elevated levels of circulating BNP could be responsible for the worsening of decompensated heart failure.
 This finding could also explain the disappointing results seen in clinical trials of ANP and BNP analogues for the treatment of heart failure.

 Key words: Heart failure; atrial natriuretic peptide; brain natriuretic peptide; in-vitro; humans

-© The Author(s) 2019 Published by Baishideng Publishing Group Inc. All rights reserved.
+© The Author(s) 2019.
+Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: This study demonstrated that both atrial natriuretic peptide (ANP) and brain natriuretic peptide (BNP) vasodilate isolated human pulmonary artery rings and BNP acts as a partial agonist and inhibits the effects of ANP.
-The finding that addition of BNP inhibits the effects of ANP suggests that BNP does act as a partial agonist and could be advancing the progression to decompensated heart failure.
+Core tip: This study demonstrated that both atrial natriuretic peptide and brain natriuretic peptide (BNP) vasodilate isolated human pulmonary artery rings, and that BNP acts as a partial agonist and inhibits the effects of atrial natriuretic peptide.
+The finding that the addition of BNP inhibits the effects of atrial natriuretic peptide suggests that BNP does act as a partial agonist, and could be advancing the progression to decompensated heart failure.

 Hussain A, Bennett RT, Tahir Z, Isaac E, Chaudhry MA, Qadri SS, Loubani M, Morice AH.
-Differential effects of atrial and brain natriuretic peptides on human pulmonary artery: In vitro study.
+Differential effects of atrial and brain natriuretic peptides on human pulmonary artery: an in vitro study.
 World J Cardiol 2019; In press

 INTRODUCTION

-Decompensated Heart failure is a worldwide health issue that is associated with considerable morbidity and mortality[1,2].
-Despite the development of several device and medical based therapies over the past few decades, the rate of rehospitalisation and early death has not improved significantly[3].
+Decompensated heart failure is a worldwide health issue that is associated with considerable morbidity and mortality[1,2].
+Despite the development of several device- and medical-based therapies over the past few decades, the rate of rehospitalisation and early death has not significantly improved[3].

-Natriuretic peptides (NP) family, consist of three structurally interrelated vasoactive peptides and was initially discovered by de Bold et al[4] in 1981.
-The family includes atrial natriuretic peptide (ANP), brain natriuretic peptides (BNP) and C-type natriuretic peptide (CNP) that are mainly secreted by cardiac myocytes in response to wall stress[5,6].
-ANP and BNP act via guanylyl cyclase linked natriuretic peptide receptor-A (NPR-A) whereas CNP activates a related cyclase, natriuretic peptide receptor-B (NPR-B)[7].
-ANP and BNP exert their beneficial effects by reducing systemic and pulmonary vascular resistance and by increasing natriuresis and diuresis[8].
-In addition to their haemodynamic effects, natriuretic peptides attenuate vascular smooth muscle proliferation and cardiac hypertrophy[9,10].
-They also inhibit the synthesis of growth factors, by counteracting the effects of the renin- angiotensin system, that are involved in the development of pulmonary hypertension[11].
+The natriuretic peptides (NPs) family consists of three structurally interrelated vasoactive peptides, and was initially discovered by de Bold et al[4] in 1981.
+The family includes atrial natriuretic peptide (ANP), brain natriuretic peptides (BNPs) and C-type natriuretic peptide (CNP), which are mainly secreted by cardiac myocytes in response to wall stress[5,6].
+ANP and BNP act via guanylyl cyclase-linked natriuretic peptide receptor-A (NPR-A), whereas CNP activates the related cyclase natriuretic peptide receptor-B (NPR-B)[7].
+ANP and BNP exert their beneficial effects by reducing systemic and pulmonary vascular resistance, and by increasing natriuresis and diuresis[8].
+In addition to their haemodynamic effects, NPs attenuate vascular smooth muscle proliferation and cardiac hypertrophy[9,10].
+They also inhibit the synthesis of growth factors, by counteracting the effects of the renin- angiotensin system, which is involved in the development of pulmonary hypertension[11].